Jiemas/nine-sols-modding/README.md

 - Phase 1 HP increased to 6500
 - Phase 2 HP increased to 10750
 - Animation speed increased by 20% generally.
 All further speed increases are in addition to this 20% increase.
-- You can install BepinExConfigurationManager to modify the HP and move speed
 - Included attacks originally only available in phase 2 into phase 1
 - Minimized time Ji is vulnerable to attack
 - Disabled hurt interrupt except during divination
 - Increased Ji's speed of deploying altars (Health, Lasers, Black Holes)
 - Every attack sequence now ends with a "sneak attack" that may be an accelerated sword attack, laser altar, black hole, or crimson attack
+- Modified Ji's sprite to a darker color theme, inspired by [Ji Fanart by MOMONIAW](https://x.com/othername_/status/1989268097065517482?t=JuFWv_3NP4yR8Ky-SXweEQ&s=19)
+- Changed crimson attack color to golden

 ## Phase 1
 - Changed boss title from Ji to Enlightened Ji
 - All attack sequences end with 2 crimson attacks and a sneak attack
-- Chance for blizzard attack, specific sword attacks, and crimson attacks to be accelerated
+- Chance for blizzard attack, certain sword attacks, and crimson attacks to be accelerated
 - Small chance for any attack to be accelerated
+- Accelerated big black hole attack
+- Accelerated hard laser altar attack

 ### Sword Attack Sequence
 - Modified to now be 4 flying sword attacks